 Section I – Electrical Hazards

-Electricity is one of the most dangerous of hazards.
+Electricity is one of the most dangerous hazards.
 You can’t smell it, you can’t hear it travel through conductive materials, and you won’t know something is electrified unless you find out by testing it or by accident.
-And electricity is invisible unless arcing very high voltage.
+Electricity is invisible unless it is arcing at a very high voltage.

-As little as 0.1 amps might be enough to kill a person, according to Oxford Academic in an article published back in 1966.
+According to an article published in 1966 by Oxford Academic, as little as 0.1 amps might be enough to kill a person.
 We’ve known electricity is hazardous for quite some time.
-And the OSHA knows it too, which is why we need to include electrical safety in our workplace safety regiment.
+The OSHA knows it, too, which is why we need to include electrical safety in our workplace safety regiment.

 Section J – General Conditions